What does it mean to be significant?

 Both women gave away the books they produced.
 Lettie carried copies of Streams in the Desert on all her trips and handed them off to anyone interested.

 Biddy refused to take any pay for producing her husband’s books (starting immediately after his death).
-She lived in poverty for many years to ensure anyone who needed My Utmost for His Highest could have a copy–often from her hands.
+She lived in poverty to ensure anyone who needed My Utmost for His Highest could have a copy.
+She gave them away.

 Both women poured the royalties from their devotionals back into ministry.

-They both knew to hear a need and then patiently pray and wait for God’s direction.
+They both knew how to listen to a need, pray, and then wait for God’s direction.

 Glory came from their listening skills